High-Sensitivity Optical Detection of Electron-Nuclear Spin Clusters in Diamond: C NMR

 \subsection{ODNMR in the NV magnetic states}

 Let us now turn to additional peaks that are not visible in Fig.~\ref{ODNMR}-a), which are displayed in Fig.~\ref{C13_msm1}.
 The central frequencies of these peaks, obtained by fitting Lorentzian functions, are reported in Table~\ref{tab:ms_splitting} (left).
-The peaks labeled A$_{m_s}$, B$_{m_s}$, and D$_{m_s}$ are in excellent agreement with the expected transitions in the $\ket{\pm 1_e}$ NV electronic states for the three families of $^{13}$C spins, as previously observed by Smeltzer {\it et al.} \cite{Smeltzer_njp} using pulsed ODMR with interleaved RF drive in the $\ket{\pm 1_e}$ manifolds.
-The previously unreported peak at 8.45~MHz observed here can be attributed to C$_{-1}$, based on the ODMR results from Dr\'eau {\it et al.} \cite{Dreau2012}.
+The peaks labeled A$_{m_s}$, B$_{m_s}$, and D$_{m_s}$ are in excellent agreement with the expected transitions in the $\ket{\pm 1_e}$ NV electronic states for the three families of $^{13}$C spins, as previously observed by Smeltzer {\it et al.} \cite{Smeltzer_njp} using pulsed ODMR with interleaved RF drive in the $\ket{\pm 1_e}$ manifolds. {The position of each of the $^{13}$C atoms with respect to the NV center is depicted in Fig. 1.} The previously unreported peak at 8.45~MHz observed here can be attributed to C$_{-1}$, based on the ODMR results from Dr\'eau {\it et al.} \cite{Dreau2012}.

-Interestingly, sharp NMR peaks are observed, with a width on the order of the one measured in the single spin experiments \cite{Smeltzer_njp}, but here using many NV centers coupled to $^{13}$C atoms at different sites.
+Interestingly, sharp NMR peaks are observed, with a width on the order of the one measured in the single spin experiments \cite{Smeltzer_njp}, but here using many NV centers coupled to $^{13}$C atoms at different sites, thus improving NMR sensitivity.
 All the sites -- whose Hamiltonian differ one by $\phi$ (see Eq.~(\ref{Ham2}))-- for a given family are indeed degenerate in the $\ket{\pm 1_e}$ states.

 Diagonalizing the Hamiltonian Eq.~(\ref{Ham2}) using the values of $A_{\parallel}$ from \cite{Smeltzer_njp, Dreau2012} and neglecting $A_{\perp}$ already yields a fair agreement with the observed transition frequency.
 We postpone the estimation of $A_{\parallel}$ to when $A_{\perp}$ will be extracted.
 The latter can indeed be estimated efficiently, independently on $A_{\parallel}$, in the $\ket{0_e}$ state.